 So what tools do you really need?

 Note that the numbers in front of the tool name correspond to the number in the lead photo above.

 1. Trowel: Used for digging holes for planting seeds and transplants, moving soil around and measuring distances between plants and depth of holes.
 If your trowel doesn’t have measurements engraved on it like the one I own or this one, then at least measure the length of the head, note it down on the handle with a permanent marker and then you can use that as a rough measurement.

 2. Weeder: Used for digging up dandelions or other weeds with large taproots.
 There are lots of different ones on the market, some work better than others.
-I really like this one as it is strong, pointy and has serrated edges which helps get into hard ground better.
+I really like this one (Lee Valley is the only one that seems to have it) as it is strong, pointy and has serrated edges which helps get into hard ground better.
 Of course you could just use your trowel for weeding but mine is bent from trying to dig out dandelions and I find it never goes deep enough and is too wide.

 3. Garden gloves: While many gardeners including myself prefer to work without gloves for some tasks, there are times when you need a decent pair of gloves.
 Cutting raspberry or rose bushes without gloves is a prickly affair.
 And in winter or on those cool days in spring or fall a pair of gloves makes gardening a bit more bearable as it keeps your hands warmer.
 I’ve been happy with the Atlas line of gloves and they have many kinds, including insulated ones for winter.
 If you really don’t like getting your hands messy you might want to also consider adding a pair of muck gloves – especially useful if you have a pond or two like I have.